PastorRowan/Cos2614-Assessment-1/README.md

 - Data is loaded on startup and saved during runtime.
 - File paths are relative to the application working directory.
 - File paths you use for your setup are dependant on your operating system and where the programs are located so I can only give examples.
-- I have only tested the program on Windows 11 64 bit, I do not know whether the application will run on other operating systems or not.
+- I have only tested the program on Windows 11 64 bit, I do not know whether the application will run on other operating systems.